Herman Tømmeraas: Career

 He almost gave up on acting as he had no roles till the age of 18, when he landed the role of Christoffer Schistad in the Norwegian teen drama web series Skam.
 He saw an ad and auditioned for the role of William but ended up with Chris's role, for which he is now best known for worldwide.

 In 2017, Tømmeraas also starred and co-produced Semester, the first Scandinavian drama on Snapchat Shows, with Ulrik Imtiaz Rolfsen.
 He also starred in a music video with Astrid S for the song "Such a Boy".
 He voiced the character of Walter Beckett in the Norwegian-dubbed version of the American animated series Spies in Disguise (his character was voiced over by Tom Holland in the English version) in 2018.
 He also voiced the baby in Yngvild Sve Flikke's comedy Ninjababy.

-Tømmeraas is currently starring as the giant Fjor in Netflix's Ragnarok.
+Tømmeraas starred as the giant Fjor in Netflix's Ragnarok (2020-2023).

 Personal life

-Tømmeraas dated football player Amalie Snolos in 2018.
+Tømmeraas dated football player Amalie Snøløs in 2018.
+As of 2023, he is in a relationship with Swedish actress Alicia Agneson.